 What Does This Mean for You?

-So, Microsoft’s new storage policies for unlicensed Microsoft OneDrive accounts are basically a bomb for your budget.
+So, Microsoft’s new storage policies for unlicensed OneDrive accounts are basically a bomb for your budget.
 By automatically archiving unlicensed OneDrive accounts and slapping on extra fees for storage and retrieval, they’re adding a new layer of complexity

 Is this a strategic move to maximize revenue, or help customers retain old data?
 Only time will tell.
 But one thing’s for sure: it’s time to care about the uncared unlicensed OneDrive accounts too!